mehulagg/gitlab/doc/ci/quick_start/index.md

     image: ruby:2.7.2
   ```

   This command tells the runner to use a Ruby image from Docker Hub.
+You do not need
+  to design your application to work with Docker to have CI/CD jobs run in Docker
+  containers.

 - To validate your `.gitlab-ci.yml` file, use the
   [CI Lint tool](../lint.md), which is available in every project.